Session 2 - Module A: Advanced LangChain Patterns¶

 return [self.output_key]

-The ConditionalChain class enables dynamic chain selection based on runtime conditions.
-This pattern is essential for building adaptive systems that can respond differently to various input types or contexts.
+The ConditionalDataProcessingChain class enables dynamic chain selection based on data processing requirements.
+This pattern is essential for building adaptive data systems that can respond differently to various dataset types or processing contexts.

 def _call(